-What is cohousing, you ask?
-In our case, it’s a condominium where you choose your neighbors.
+In our case, cohousing is a condominium where you choose your neighbors.
 It’s a familiar community where decisions are made by consensus among friends.
 You will own your individual unit, and there will be spacious shared facilities, including a full kitchen, group dining area, entertainment and recreation rooms, and a view deck on each floor.

 There’s never a dull moment in Santa Cruz.
-Everything you could want — music, pubs, night clubs, natural-foods groceries, restaurants, cafes, bookstores, biking, hiking, surfing, even ukulele clubs — they’re practically next door to Walnut Commons Cohousing.
+Everything you could want — music, pubs, night clubs, natural-foods groceries, restaurants, cafes, bookstores, biking, hiking, surfing, even ukulele clubs — right next door.

 Walnut Commons is an urban community that fosters mutual support and cooperation while respecting privacy.
 We encourage ecologically responsible living, nonviolence, a healthy living environment, and we value active participation in the local and larger world.

 Mutual support includes listening for the needs of others and being willing to express our own needs, trusting others will listen, recognize, and facilitate meeting those needs.